aplchian/lamrim/refuge.md

 Our capacity to receive the compassion and blessings of the teacher and the three jewels, therefore, depends entirely on devotion and faith.

 Once a disciple yelled out to Jowo Atisha "Jowo, give me your blessing!".
-"Lax discple," Atisha responded ""give me you devotion!"
+"Lax disciple," Atisha responded ""give me you devotion!"

 So, absolute unwavering trust, arising from extraordinary faith and devotion, is indispensable.
 It opens the door for taking refuge.